Rebels demand Indonesia negotiate on Papua independence

-Rebels in Indonesia's troubled Papua province are demanding the government hold negotiations on granting the province self-determination.
+Rebels in Indonesia's troubled Papua province demanded Friday that the government hold negotiations on self-determination for the province and warned of more attacks.

-The spokesman for the West Papua National Liberation Army, Sebby Sambom, said Friday that they attacked a government construction site last weekend because they believe the project is being carried out by the Indonesian military.
+Sebby Sambom, spokesman for the West Papua National Liberation Army, the military wing of the Free Papua Movement, said in a telephone interview that they attacked a government construction site last weekend because they believe the project is conducted by the military.

-Authorities say the attacks Sunday, which killed 19 construction workers, were one of the bloodiest by separatists who have battled Indonesian rule in the region for half a century.
-A soldier at a military post near the site was also shot.
+"Trans-Papua road projects are being carried out by Indonesian military and that is a risk they must bear," Sambom said.
+"We want them to know that we don't need development, what we want is independence."

+Indonesia's government, which for decades had a policy of sending Javanese and other Indonesians to settle in Papua to dilute the number of indigenous people, is now trying to spur economic development to dampen the separatist movement.

 Digital Access for only $0.99